mgreiler/se-unlocked/Transcripts/EP_42_Karl_Hughes.md

 summer break.
 This felt so good, to the software engineering unlocked podcast.
 I'm your host, Dr. McKayla.
 And today I have the pleasure to talk to Karl Hughes.
-But before I start, I want to let you know of the new and upcoming code review workshops where you can puches individual tickets.
+But before I start, I want to let you know of the new and upcoming code review workshops where you can purchase individual tickets.
 This workshops are great for people who don't want to organise a workshop for the whole team, or who want to learn together developers with from different companies all around the world.
 My next workshop will start again at the end of September.
 To find out more, please go